-Founded and still based out of Australia, Breville prides itself on creating eye-catching and ergonomically designed coffee machines with built-in coffee grinders, programmable controls and useful features – which are an attractive buy for those who are serious about great-tasting coffee.
-At AU$1,199, the Barista Express Impress espresso machine is a mid-priced model in the range and only slightly more expensive than the Express model at $749 / AU$999.
-At the time of writing, Impress model isn’t available in the US, but if history's anything to go buy it should arrive Stateside sooner rather than later.
+Known as Breville in the US, Sage prides itself on creating eye-catching and ergonomically designed coffee machines with built-in coffee grinders, programmable controls and useful features – which are an attractive buy for those who are serious about great-tasting coffee.
+At $949 / £729.95 / $AU1,199, the Sage Barista Express Impress espresso machine is a mid-priced model in the range and only slightly more expensive than the Express model

-Those wanting an entry-level Breville coffee machine could try the Bambino for $349 / AU$499.
-If you’re looking for a top-of-the-range model, consider the Breville Oracle Touch for $2,799 / AU$4,299, which offers touchscreen operation to simplify the coffee-making process.
+Those wanting an entry-level Sage coffee machine could try the Bambino Plus, for about half the price, or if you’re looking for a top-of-the-range model, consider the Sage Oracle Touch, $2,500 / £1,999, which offers touchscreen operation to simplify the coffee-making process.